-- 18. Each candidate may submit an essay on any one topic that has been announced.
-A candidate who desires to do so shall inform the Chair of Examiners not later than 12 noon of the second Thursday of the Full Easter Term in which the examination is to be held by means of the form described in Regulation 16, and shall submit the essay in accordance with instructions which shall be announced not later than the division of the Michaelmas Term next preceding the examination by the Chair of the Faculty of Mathematics, or her or his duly appointed Deputy.
+18. Each candidate may submit an essay on any one topic that has been announced.
+A candidate who desires to do so shall inform the Chair of Examiners not later than 12 noon of the second Thursday of the Full Easter Term in which the examination is to be held by means of the form described in Regulation 16, and shall submit the essay in accordance with instructions which shall be announced not later than the division of the Michaelmas Term next preceding the examination by the Chair of the Faculty of Mathematics, or their duly appointed Deputy.
 Each essay shall state the sources consulted; it shall be prefaced by a declaration signed by the candidate that it represents the candidate's own work unaided except as may be specified in the declaration, and that it does not contain material that the candidate has already used to any substantial extent for a comparable purpose.
-The Examiners shall have power, at their discretion, to examine a candidate viva voce on the subject of her or his essav. - 19.
-The following may be a candidate for honours in Part III:
+The Examiners shall have power, at their discretion, to examine a candidate viva voce on the subject of their essay.

-- (a) a student who has obtained honours in Part II of the Mathematical Tripos, in the year next after so obtaining honours, provided that he or she has attained a satisfactory standard as prescribed by the Faculty Board of Mathematics in previous Honours Examinations; - (b) a student who has obtained honours or who has been deemed to have obtained honours in any Honours Examination other than Part II of the Mathematical Tripos, in the year next after so obtaining honours, provided that he or she has been given leave to do so by the Faculty Board of Mathematics;
+- 19. The following may be a candidate for honours in Part III: - (a) a student who has obtained honours in Part II of the Mathematical Tripos, in the year next after so obtaining honours, provided that they have attained a satisfactory standard as prescribed by the Faculty Board of Mathematics in previous Honours Examinations; - (b) a student who has obtained honours or who has been deemed to have obtained honours in any Honours Examination other than Part II of the Mathematical Tripos, in the year next after so obtaining honours, provided that they have been given leave to do so by the Faculty Board of Mathematics;

-always provided that he or she has not proceeded to the B.A.
+always provided that they have not proceeded to the B.A.
 Degree.